 - The Director contacts the person who filed the complaint to clarify the complaint or gather additional information;

 - The Director contacts the faculty, administrative office or service and person(s) who are identified in the complaint or who may have knowledge of the circumstances;

 - The Director consults other appropriate authorities within the University, e.g., Legal Counsel, Protection Services, Office of Risk Management, Computing and Communications Service;

 - The Director contacts the person who filed the complaint to review the matter and, informs them of any steps taken to address the complaint and resolve any outstanding concerns;

 - The Director conducts a follow-up with the faculty, administrative office or service and person(s) involved to ensure that a plan is in place to implement corrective or remedial measures, if any.

 For a detailed overview of the privacy breach process, please refer to the University's Policy and Procedure on Access to Information and Protection of Privacy.

 A breach of privacy may occur, for example, in the case of theft or an inadvertent disclosure or disposal of personal information.

-If you know or suspect that a privacy breach has occurred, you must immediately contact the contact the Director, Compliance, Access to Information and Privacy.
+If you know or suspect that a privacy breach has occurred, you must immediately contact the Director, Access to Information and Chief Privacy Officer.